 Setting up your Audience, Members, and Internal Community Segments

-👉 With Commsor, you can divide your tools and integrations into three categories based on how your community is structured: Audience, Members, and Internal.
-This allows you to view specific member groups quickly while still being able to view your entire community ecosystem in one place.
+👉 With Commsor, you can understand your tools and integrations better when you think about them in three categories, based on how your community is structured: Audience, Members, and Internal.
+This allows you to view specific member groups quickly while still being able to view your entire community ecosystem in one place. .

 The difference between Audience, Members, and Internal

 While everyone who interacts with your company is (in some way) a part of your community, you may want to have a specific way to break these members into different categories based on how they interact with you and the community as a whole.
 Within Commsor, we've identified and created the following categories for you to choose from: